 This chapter focuses primarily on setting up directories, files, drives, and security.
-For instructions on creating both NSS and traditional partitions and volumes, see Setting Up and Configuring Novell Storage Services in the Novell Storage Services Administration Guide.
+For instructions on creating traditional partitions and volumes, see "Managing Traditional Volumes" on page 29.
 System administrators are concerned with all of these aspects of the file system.
 Users will be concerned with drive mapping and some of the file and directory procedures.